 People have been growing grapes for thousands of years.
-Throughout the ages man, and woman, have loved grapes.
-Some love them fresh.
-Some love them dried as raisins.
-And, some love the juice and wine of this delicious and nutritious fruit.
-Most of us love grapes in any, and in all ways.
+Hence, throughout the ages, men and women have loved grapes.
+Some folks love them fresh.
+Some of us prefer them dried into raisins.
+And, some of us love the juice and wine of this delicious and nutritious fruit.
+Most of us love grapes in any and all ways.
 Many gardeners are growing grape vines in their backyard gardens.
 And more than a few gardeners will press them into a homemade wine in the Fall, or ice wine in the winter.

 Grapes are berries that are grown in a cluster on a long-lived, woody vine.
 While the vast majority of varieties originated in Europe, there are several varieties of North American origin.

-A trellis filled with hanging clusters of sweet, ripe grapes, is both attractive and a popular munching spot for home gardeners and visiting friends and neighbors.
+During early Fall, a trellis filled with hanging clusters of sweet, ripe grapes is both attractive and a popular munching spot for home gardeners and visiting friends and neighbors.

 Flower Color: Green